Anand310892/Instacart-market-basket-analysis/README.md

 It contains:

-   1)Introduction to the case study
+    1) Introduction to the case study
-   2)metrics choosen to solve the case study
+    2) metrics choosen to solve the case study
-   3)various exploratory data analysis
+    3) various exploratory data analysis

 File:instacart_Feature_Engineering.ipynb;